Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 The only con to travel yoga mats derives from the main pro, they’re very thin!

-This is why it shouldn’t be your main mat for your daily practice (unless you practice on carpet), it can really tire your knees.
+This is why it shouldn’t be your main mat for your daily practice (unless you practice on carpet), it can really tire your knees and joints.

-When I travel on a hard floor while traveling, I usually bring a hand towel or t-shirt with me to provide a cushion for my knees during poses like tabletop or low-lunge.
+When I practice on a hard floor while traveling, I usually bring a hand towel or t-shirt with me to provide a cushion for my knees during poses like tabletop or low-lunge.

-But if you have particularly sensitive knees, there are specific cushions (like these) out there for you that may provide superior support and grip on the mat.
+But if you have particularly sensitive knees, there are specific cushions (like this knee pad that can just live on your mat throughout your practice.

 Proper Care for your Folding Yoga Mat